LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 - LSU and its opponents have gone over the current 57.5-point total in four of 10 games (40%) this season.

-- UL Monroe has combined with its opponents to score more than 57.5 points in five of 10 games this season.
+- UL Monroe and its opponents have combined to score more than 57.5 points in five of 10 games this season.

-- Saturday's total is 8.3 points higher than the combined 49.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 49.2, is 8.3 points fewer than Saturday's over/under.

-- This contest's total is 4.5 points lower than the 62 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 62 points per game, 4.5 more than this contest's over/under.

 LSU Stats and Trends